adityakishor1/Olympics_Data_Analysis_-power-Bi/README.md

 3. **Country-wise Analysis**
 4. **Historical Trends**

-Feel free to explore the repository, download the reports, and interact with the data!
+Feel free to explore the repository and interact with the data!

 ---